Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Scalar LLPs in the Higgs portal

 where $m_\phi$ is the mass of the dark Higgs boson, $\theta$ is the mixing angle between $h$ and $\phi$, $\lambda$ is the trilinear coupling between the two scalars, $f$ denotes the SM fermions, and $v\approx 246$\,GeV is the {\it vev} of the Higgs doublet.
 We have $\lambda \simeq \epsilon v \cos^3{\theta} + \mathcal{O}(\sin^2{\theta}\cos{\theta})$, where the first term is not suppressed by small $\sin{\theta}$, while the rest of the terms have a $\sin^2{\theta}\cos{\theta}$ dependence.
 In Eq.\,(\ref{eq:Lphi}), we have omitted further cubic and quartic interactions of $\phi$ and $h$, irrelevant to the phenomenology of the dark Higgs boson discussed in the present work.

-The second term in Eq.\,(\ref{eq:Lphi}) denotes the Yukawa interactions of the SM fermions with the dark Higgs boson, where the Yukawa couplings have the same structure as those of the SM-like Higgs boson, suppressed by the sine of the mixing angle.
+The second term in Eq.\,(\ref{eq:Lphi}) denotes the Yukawa interactions of the SM fermions with the dark Higgs boson, where the Yukawa couplings have the same structure as those of the SM-like Higgs boson, suppressed by $\sin\theta$.
 The various decay modes of $\phi$ depending on its mass and the relative branching fractions have been discussed extensively in multiple studies\,\cite{Dolan:2014ska,Winkler:2018qyg,Matsumoto:2018acr,FASER:2018eoc,Ferber:2023iso}.
 The total decay width of the new dark Higgs boson, $\Gamma_{\phi, {\rm tot}}$, scales as: